Safety-Preserving PTQ via Contrastive Alignment Loss: Methodology

 \subsection{Overview}

-Figure~\ref{fig:methodology} illustrates the \textbf{Alignment-Aware Quantization (AAQ)} framework.
+Figure~\ref{fig:methodology} illustrates the \textbf{Contrastive Alignment Quantization (CAQ)} framework.
 Our primary objective is to produce a quantized model that preserves the safety alignment of its fine-tuned counterpart while maintaining the efficiency of low-bit representation.
-To achieve this, AAQ freezes the model weights and instead optimizes a lightweight set of pre-quantization transformation parameters within each linear layer (see Figure~\ref{fig:methodology}, left).
+To achieve this, CAQ freezes the model weights and instead optimizes a lightweight set of pre-quantization transformation parameters within each linear layer (see Figure~\ref{fig:methodology}, left).

-The core of our method is the \textbf{Alignment-Preserving Contrastive (APC)} loss, which guides this optimization via a principled \textit{push-pull} mechanism.
+The core of our method is the \textbf{Contrastive Alignment Loss (CAL)}, which guides this optimization via a principled \textit{push-pull} mechanism.
 Calculated from the output logits, the loss consists of two competing terms: a \textit{pull} component ($\mathcal{L}_{\text{KL-top}}$) that anchors the quantized model to the high-probability outputs of the safe, fine-tuned reference, and a \textit{push} component ($\mathcal{L}_{\text{cont-top}}$) that penalizes convergence towards the unsafe, pre-trained reference.
 Crucially, the push term targets only those specific vocabulary regions where the two reference models diverge, thereby isolating and preserving the safety signal.